sedovolosiy/shopping-app/COMPREHENSIVE_AUDIT_REPORT.md

 This audit provides a comprehensive foundation for ongoing development and optimization efforts.
 The application is well-architected and ready for production with the recommended cleanup and optimizations implemented.

+### Audit Update:

+**File Status Correction:** Upon detailed investigation, `app/sw-register.ts` was found to be **ACTIVE** and essential for PWA functionality.
+It is imported by `service-worker-register.tsx` and provides critical service worker registration capabilities including offline support, background sync, and push notifications.

 ---

 **Audit Completed:** June 8, 2025
 **Auditor:** AI Assistant
+**Last Updated:** June 8, 2025
 **Next Review:** Recommended in 3 months or after major feature releases